stereomatchingkiss/ocv_libs/README.md

 # ocv_libs
-libraries based on opencv,eigen,boost and intel tbb

-This library is intent to

-1 : provide some algorithms do not exist in the opencv yet, like generic for_each algorithm, generic parallel_for_each algorithm
+Purpose of this library are

+1 : Wrap up some chores to facilitate my daily programming tasks/research

-2 : machine learning part is only for practice, I use(and contribute to) mlpack to perform the deep learning tasks
+2 : machine learning part is only for practice, in real case I use mlpack, mxnet and tiny-cc to do the machine learning(and contribute to those projects too)

-3 : wrap up some tedious to use algorithms of opencv

 License